More about rotavirus

 - Tate JE, Burton AH, Boschi-Pinto C, Steele AD, Duque J, Parashar UD.
 2008 Estimate of Worldwide Rotavirus-Associated Mortality in Children Younger than 5 Years Before the Introduction of Universal Rotavirus Vaccination Programmes: A Systematic Review and Meta-analysis.

 - United Nations Children's Fund.
-Committing to Child Survival: A Promise Renewed - Progress Report 2012.
+Committing to Child Survival: A Promise Renewed—Progress Report 2013.

 - World Health Organization.
-Rotavirus Vaccines: An Update - WHO Position Paper.
+Rotavirus Vaccines: WHO Position Paper - January 2013.

 - Zaman K, Dang DA, Victor JC, et al. Efficacy of Pentavalent Rotavirus Vaccine Against Severe Rotavirus Gastroenteritis in Infants in Developing Countries in Asia: A Randomised, Double-Blind, Placebo-Controlled Trial.